About the Office

-Reporting directly to the UM System Vice President for Research and Economic Development (VPRED), the Office of Intellectual Property Administration (IPA) serves as the System component of the university’s technology transfer program.
-IPA establishes System-wide policies and procedures, develops standard forms and agreements, and supports the campus technology transfer offices (TTO) through the following activities:
+Reporting directly to the UM System Executive Vice President for Academic Affairs (EVPAA), the Office of Intellectual Property Administration (OIPA) serves as the System component of the university’s technology transfer program.
+OIPA establishes System-wide policies and procedures, develops standard forms and agreements, and supports the campus technology transfer offices (TTO) through the following activities:

 - Funding for patent applications

 - In-house provisional patent application preparation and filing

 - Market analyses of university intellectual property

 - Administrative support